Migration data in South America

 Among the agencies responsible for surveying and disseminating information from administrative records, the General/National Directorates of Migration (DGM), generally under the Ministries of Interior, are responsible for recording inflows and outflows, as well as residence records.
 Records of asylum seekers are also relevant administrative records, and are usually managed through a National Refugee Commission, in cooperation with United Nations High Commissioner of Refugees (UNHCR).

 Other agencies working with administrative records include the Ministry of Labour and Employment, which is usually responsible for collecting data on employment permits of migrants in the country, and the Directorate General of Consular Affairs of the Ministry of Foreign Affairs, which is responsible for the protection and assistance of nationals abroad and keeping a consular registry of registered nationals.

 At the regional level, there are two important initiatives to produce knowledge in migration area.
 One is the Research on International Migration in Latin America and the Caribbean (IMILA, for its acronym in Spanish).
 The other one is the Continuous Reporting System on International Migration in the Americas (SICREMI, for its acronym in Spanish), which produces biannual reports.

 Recently, the IOM Displacement Tracking Matrix (DTM) has been deployed in order to capture information about Venezuelan population mobility across Latin American and the Caribbean.
 Particularly, Flow Monitoring Surveys have been implemented since 2016, starting in Colombia.
-DTM was implemented in transit and settlement locations in South American countries such as Argentina, Brazil, Chile, Colombia, Ecuador, Peru and Uruguay.
+DTM was implemented in transit and settlement locations in South American countries such as Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Paraguay, Peru and Uruguay.